Small/big-block Chevy Engine code stamping numbers include the engine serial number (ID code), engine VIN, block casting number, and block date code.

 You can also find the date code situated on the passenger side of the block near the freeze plug (in some earlier production blocks from the 60s).

-Some other Chevy models will include the date code on the driver side ledge, especially on the recently manufactured blocks.
+Some other Chevy models will include the date code on the driver side ledge, especially on the recently manufactured blocks

 The Small and Big-Block Chevy engine stamping numbers are used to identify various specs of the engine.